sagudev/gecko-powerd/toolkit/components/telemetry/docs/data/environment.rst

           experiment: <string>, // name/id of the enrolled funnel experiment
           ua: <string>, // identifier derived from the user agent downloading the installer, e.g., chrome, Google Chrome 123
-          dltoken: <string>, // Unique token created at Firefox download time. ex: c18f86a3-f228-4d98-91bb-f90135c0aa9c },
+          dltoken: <string>, // Unique token created at Firefox download time. ex: c18f86a3-f228-4d98-91bb-f90135c0aa9c
+          msstoresignedin: <boolean>, // optional, only present if the installation was done through the Microsoft Store, and was able to retrieve the "campaign ID" it was first installed with. this value is "true" if the user was signed into the Microsoft Store when they first installed, and false otherwise
+        },
         sandbox: {
           effectiveContentProcessLevel: <integer>,